csprite/csprite/README.md

 - [x] A Simple UI & Menu.
 - [x] Support For Windows.
 - [x] Native File dialogs for Opening & Saving.

-### How To Use csprite
-Using CSprite isn't rocket science and infact you can learn how to use it in 5 minutes, [Read More...](https://github.com/pegvin/CSprite/wiki)

 ### Controls
 | Key                          | Description                                  |